 - Bile acid sequestrants

-Because so many factors contribute to heart disease, cholesterol isn't destiny.
 People with normal cholesterol can have heart disease; people with high cholesterol can have healthy hearts.
-Overall, though, more people who have abnormal cholesterol levels will develop heart disease, compared to people with normal cholesterol tests.
+Overall, though, more people whose cholesterol levels are off will get heart disease.